ava-labs/avalanche-docs/learn/platform-overview/avalanche-consensus.md

 There is also a notion of **confidence**, which is the sum of a vertex's chit plus the sum of its descendants' chits.
 For example, transaction **V** has a chit.
 It also has three descendants which have a chit so its confidence is increased from `3` to `4`.
 Similarly, transactions **W** and **X** both have a chit and they both have a descendant with a chit, so they each have confidence `2`.
 Transaction Y has confidence `1`.

 **Consecutive successes** are the same as in Snowball.
 It's the number of times that a transaction, or a descendant of the transaction, received a successful α majority query response.
-Previously, transaction V had `3` consecutive successes, itself and its two children, and now it has `4` consecutive successes with transaction Y. Similarly for transactions W and X.
+Previously, transaction V had `3` consecutive successes, itself and its two children, and now it has `4` consecutive successes with transaction **Y**.
+Similarly for transactions **W** and **X**.

 ![Working example 3](../../.gitbook/assets/cons-04-Consensus_Doc_txY-2.png)

 In this example we the acceptance threshold, β, is `4`.
-Transaction V has `4` consecutive success so it's **accepted**.
+Transaction **V** has `4` consecutive success so it's **accepted**.
 This node is sure that every other correct node will eventually accept this transaction.

 ![Working example 4](../../.gitbook/assets/cons-05-Consensus_Doc_txY-3.png)

-Now suppose the node learns about transaction **Y'** which conflicts with transaction Y. It follows the same steps as before and subsamples _k_ \(`4`\) validators and asks if they prefer transaction Y'.
-In this case, two of them say that they prefer Y' and two of them say that they do not prefer Y'.
+Now suppose the node learns about transaction **Y'** which conflicts with transaction **Y**.
+It follows the same steps as before and subsamples _k_ \(`4`\) validators and asks if they prefer transaction **Y'**.
+In this case, two of them say that they prefer **Y'** and two of them say that they do not prefer **Y'**.
 This time there is no α majority response, and the DAG is updated accordingly.

 ![Working example 5](../../.gitbook/assets/cons-06-Consensus_Doc_txY-4.png)

-Transactions Y and Y' are in a conflict set; only one of them can ultimately get accepted.
-Transaction Y' doesn't get a chit because it didn't get an α majority response.
+Transactions **Y** and **Y'** are in a conflict set; only one of them can ultimately get accepted.
+Transaction **Y'** doesn't get a chit because it didn't get an α majority response.
 It has confidence `0` because it doesn't have a chit and it doesn't have any descendants with a chit.
 It has `0` consecutive successes because the previous query didn't get an α majority response.
-Thus consecutive success counter goes from `2` to `0`.
+Transaction **W**'s  consecutive success counter goes from `2` to `0`.
 Its confidence is still `2`.

 When a node is asked whether it prefers a given transaction, it replies yes if that transaction has the highest confidence of any transaction in the transaction's conflict set.
-In this example, transaction Y has confidence `1` and transaction Y' has confidence `0` so the node prefer transaction Y to transaction Y'.
+In this example, transaction **Y** has confidence `1` and transaction **Y'** has confidence `0` so the node prefer transaction **Y** to transaction **Y'**.

 ![Working example 6](../../.gitbook/assets/cons-07-Consensus_Doc_txY-1.png)